oneturkmen/oneturkmen.github.io/_pages/research.markdown

 frequently reuse existing functionality from other software (such as libraries, frameworks).
 They reuse the functionality through so-called *Application Programming Interface* (API), which is an interface between their own code and someone else’s already implemented one.
-These APIs have several benefits:
+These APIs have numerous benefits such as:
 - *Abstraction.* Developers do not need to know the fine implementation details to reuse the existing code (i.e., just extend a class or call a function from the library).